 CTR: Clickthrough Rate

-The percentage of your audience that advances (or clicks through) from one part of your website to the next step of your marketing campaign.
+The percentage of your audience that advances (or clicks through) from one step of your marketing campaign to the next.
 As a mathematic equation, it’s the total number of clicks that your page or CTA receives divided by the number of opportunities that people had to click (ex: number of pageviews, emails sent, etc).

 DM: Direct Mail, or Direct Message (Twitter)